sfc-gh-mstarc/apj-ps-tech-meetup/README.md

 Login to Snowflake CAS2

 Import the notebook LAB3.ipynb into Snowflake under Projects -> Notebooks and follow the instructions on reading your Polaris managed Iceberg table in Snowflake.

+## LAB 4 ##

+Lab 4 will require either username & private key to access CAS2.
+If you haven't setup a private for your CAS2 login you can do so my following the following instructions <a href="https://docs.snowflake.com/en/user-guide/key-pair-auth#configuring-key-pair-authentication " target="_blank">Here</a>

+Once you have Key pair setup in CAS2 you can open `LAB4.ipynb` up in your Jupyter notebook session.
+You can start that session up again by running:

+`conda activate iceberg-lab-techup`

+`jupyter notebook`

+## Further reading ##